willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 ### Solve by superposition

-The first step in a superposition problem is to draw all the sub-circuits, one for each source.
-Each sub-circuit leaves one source on and suppresses the others.
+The first step in a superposition solution is to draw the sub-circuits, one for each source.
+Each sub-circuit keeps one source on and suppresses the others.
 Then we analyze each sub-circuit.
 Finally we add up (superimpose) the individual contributions to get the overall answer.
 With three sources we build three sub-circuits to get three contributions to $v$.

 **Sub-circuit 1.** Turn on the $5\,\text V$ source, suppress the others.
 The two current sources become open circuits.
 Solve for $v_{5\text V}$,